35-Year-Old Cornerback – Free Agent

 Drayton Florence Contract Information:

-Signed by the Panthers in September of 2013.
+Released by the Lions in August of 2014.

 To instantly reveal our fantasy analysis of every player – including Drayton Florence – simply subscribe now.

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Drayton Florence: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Drayton Florence.